 Interested in becoming a councillor?

-Elections, usually, take place every four years; the next election is May 2021.
+Elections, usually, take place every four years.
 The timescales, advertising and process of elections is governed by a statutory procedure.
 All candidates have to be proposed and seconded by electors of the parish.

 With a few exceptions you can be a Councillor if you are: